-A selection of building blocks are in development, addressing the three key domains identified in the architecture:
+A selection of building blocks are available, addressing the three key domains identified in the architecture:

 - Resource Management - catalogue and discovery of data and applications

 - Processing and Chaining - deployment and execution of applications

 - User Management - identity, security, access control and accounting